jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 :::

-To restore normal logging, you can remove the override `logging.json` (if you created a new file above) or restore the `logging.json` to its default values of:
+To restore normal logging, you can remove the override `logging.json` (if you created a new file above) or restore the `logging.json` `Serilog` `MinimumLevel` section to its default values of:

 ```json
 {